 Thru’ Hole Component Placement

 When cleaning PCB assemblies, the goal is to remove resin and flux residues from populated boards as well as any production-related residues created by handling.
 For most applications, the use of “no-clean” solders and fluxes works well and no cleaning process steps are required.
 Some assemblies however, particularly those that will find applications in industries such as automotive, military and aerospace, often require the use of PCB cleaning.
-We have both the equipment and various options in regard to cleaning agents available in-house if required.
+We can offer various options in regard to cleaning agents if required.